This post may contain affiliate links. Please read our disclosure policy.

 • Use whole milk instead of buttermilk, or make buttermilk from scratch by mixing whole milk with 1 tablespoon of white vinegar or lemon juice.

-How to Make Buttermilk Waffles
+How to Make Crisp and Fluffy Buttermilk Waffles

-2. Make the waffle batter: Whisk the dry ingredients together in a mixing bowl.
-In a separate bowl, combine the beaten eggs with the rest fo the wet ingredients.
-Pour the wet ingredients into the bowl of dry ingredients, and gently stir just until combined.
+1. Finish the batter: Pour the wet ingredients into the bowl of dry ingredients, and gently stir just until combined.
 It’s okay if there are a few lumps in the batter!

-close up image of buttermilk waffles topped with fresh blueberries and strawberries, syrup and a slab of butter.
+Buttermilk waffles topped with fresh blueberries and strawberries, syrup and a slab of butter.

 Serving Suggestions